laurxd/animated-solar-system/README.md

 # 🌞 Animated Solar System

 A multimedia project that visualizes planets orbiting the sun using **HTML, Bootstrap, JavaScript**, and the **Canvas, Audio, and Video APIs**.
-Each stage builds upon the previous one to create a fully interactive and educational experience.
+Each stage adds a new interactive or multimedia component to create a complete learning experience.

 ---

 ## Project Overview
 The **Animated Solar System** displays the motion of planets orbiting the sun, featuring:
-- Real-time animation using the Canvas API
+- Smooth Canvas animations
-- Responsive design with Bootstrap
+- Real-time orbit motion and glow effects
-- Interactive controls (Start / Pause / Speed / Fullscreen)
+- Interactive controls for animation and sound
-- Hover tooltips showing planet names and distances
+- Ambient background music using the Web Audio API
-- Future stages: background space audio and educational video integration
+- Responsive layout and fullscreen mode

 ---